ondemandenv/ondemandenv.github.io/articles/root-cause-x-ops-flat-worldview-1.md

 permalink: /articles/root-cause-x-ops-flat-worldview-1
 ---

+### Key Concepts
+- **x-ops Flat Worldview**: Treating all system parts as uniform (e.g., everything is just YAML or traffic), ignoring domain differences.
+- **Domain-Driven Design (DDD)**: Organizing software around business domains for clearer boundaries and less chaos.
+- **Domain DAG**: A map of ordered steps within a domain, like a recipe ensuring things happen in sequence.

 ### Article 1: The Root Cause and Symptoms of the x-ops Flat Worldview—Rejecting Boundaries and Using Tools as Shields

 **Opening Layout**